wmo-im/wis2box-training/environment/fake-global-broker-and-cache/README.md

 # Usage

-Update the file ``wis2nodes.json`` with the hostnames or IPs of the student VMs.
+Update the file ``hostnames.txt`` with the hostnames or IPs of the student VMs.

 Start the containers with the following command: